SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/DashboardQueryFilterFeed.md

   - Select the *Toggle checklist* button to list all possible values as a checklist.

-- When exclusively filtering a node edge graph by node, edges will only be highlighted when both the source and destination are highlighted.
-Alternatively, when exclusively filtering a node edge graph by edge, the source and/or destination attached to the highlighted edge segments will be highlighted.
+- When a node edge graph is exclusively filtered by node, edges will only be highlighted when both the source and destination are highlighted.
+Alternatively, when a node edge graph is exclusively filtered by edge, the source and/or destination attached to the highlighted edge segments will be highlighted.

 ## Filtering a table or node edge graph component